 Based on the scope of works for the Project, predicted air quality impacts are only predicted to be dust emissions likely to occur at the sites where significant earthworks are being undertaken.
-As such, the Project will only be monitoring air quality impacts during the execution of earthwork related activities with a higher risk of exceeding the dust emission goals stipulated above.
-These activities can be found in Table 4.
+Continuous dust monitoring is being undertaken at site boundaries and, where possible, near sensitive receivers.
+The monitoring data can at any time be extracted and reviewed for exceedances.
 Section 7 includes a suite of mitigation and management measures that will be implemented to avoid or minimise impacts.